al6x/nim/mono/readme.md

 # Features

-- Reactive, like Svelte, with compact and clean code.
+- Reactive, like Svelte or React.
-- Works on Nim Server, or Compile to JS in Browser.
 - Stateful Components and bidirectional data binding.
-- Multiple UI instances with shared memory updated automatically.
 - Fast initial page load and SEO friendly.
+- Works on Nim Server, or Compile to JS in Browser.

 # Component Templates